RamaSridhrut570/Offline-Password-Manager/README.md

 ## Features

-- **Tabbed Interface:** Home, Manage Passwords, Appearance, and Help tabs.
+- **Tabbed Interface:** Home, Manage Passwords, Appearance, Storage Location, and Help tabs.
 - **Password Generation:** Generate strong passwords (PIN, Alphanumeric, Advanced).
-- **Credential Management:** Add, edit, and save credentials with notes.
+- **Credential Management:** Add, edit, and save credentials with name, URL, username/email, password, and note.
 - **Editable Table:** Double-click any cell (except S. No.) to edit, then save changes.
-- **Import/Export:** Import from and export to CSV files.
+- **Import/Export:** Import from and export to CSV files (compatible with browser password exports).
-- **Theme Support:** Toggle between Light and Dark themes.
+- **Theme Support:** Toggle between Light, Dark, Solarized, Nord, Dracula, Gruvbox, and One Dark themes.
+- **User-Selectable Storage Location:** Choose and change where your password data is stored.
 - **Help Tab:** Built-in instructions for users.
-- **Persistent Storage:** All data saved in a local JSON file for privacy and portability.
+- **Persistent Storage:** All data saved in a user-selected folder for privacy and portability.

+---

+## Screenshots

+*(Add screenshots here if desired)*

 ---